skip to main |

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things came to be through him, and without him nothing came to be.
 What came to be through him was life, and this life was the light of the human race; the light shines in the darkness, and the darkness has not overcome it.
 A man named John was sent from God.
 He came for testimony, to testify to the light, so that all might believe through him.
 He was not the light, but came to testify to the light.
 The true light, which enlightens everyone, was coming into the world.
 He was in the world, and the world came to be through him, but the world did not know him.
 He came to what was his own, but his own people did not accept him.
 But to those who did accept him he gave power to become children of God, to those who believe in his name, who were born not by natural generation nor by human choice nor by a man's decision but of God.
 And the Word became flesh and made his dwelling among us, and we saw his glory, the glory as of the Father's only Son, full of grace and truth.
 John testified to him and cried out, saying, "This was he of whom I said, 'The one who is coming after me ranks ahead of me because he existed before me.'"
 From his fullness we have all received, grace in place of grace, because while the law was given through Moses, grace and truth came through Jesus Christ.
 No one has ever seen God.
 The only Son, God, who is at the Father's side, has revealed him.
 (John 1:1-18, emphasis added)

-Let us return once more to the night of Holy Saturday.
+To add further to this imagery of the Heart of God, we need only ponder the words of Pope Benedict's homily at last night's Paschal Vigil Mass concerning Christ's decent into hell: Let us return once more to the night of Holy Saturday.
 In the Creed we say about Christ’s journey that he “descended into hell.”
 What happened then?
 Since we have no knowledge of the world of death, we can only imagine his triumph over death with the help of images which remain very inadequate.
 Yet, inadequate as they are, they can help us to understand something of the mystery.
 The liturgy applies to Jesus’ descent into the night of death the words of Psalm 23[24]: “Lift up your heads, O gates; be lifted up, O ancient doors!”
 The gates of death are closed, no one can return from there.
 There is no key for those iron doors.
 But Christ has the key.
 His Cross opens wide the gates of death, the stern doors.
 They are barred no longer.
 His Cross, his radical love, is the key that opens them.
 The love of the One who, though God, became man in order to die – this love has the power to open those doors.
 This love is stronger than death.
 The Easter icons of the Oriental Church show how Christ enters the world of the dead.
 He is clothed with light, for God is light.
 “The night is bright as the day, the darkness is as light” (cf. Ps 138[139]12).
 Entering the world of the dead, Jesus bears the stigmata, the signs of his passion: his wounds, his suffering, have become power: they are love that conquers death.
 He meets Adam and all the men and women waiting in the night of death.
 As we look at them, we can hear an echo of the prayer of Jonah: “Out of the belly of Sheol I cried, and you heard my voice” (Jn 2:2).
 In the incarnation, the Son of God became one with human beings – with Adam.
 But only at this moment, when he accomplishes the supreme act of love by descending into the night of death, does he bring the journey of the incarnation to its completion.
 By his death he now clasps the hand of Adam, of every man and woman who awaits him, and brings them to the light.

 But we may ask: what is the meaning of all this imagery?
 What was truly new in what happened on account of Christ?
 The human soul was created immortal – what exactly did Christ bring that was new?
 The soul is indeed immortal, because man in a unique way remains in God’s memory and love, even after his fall.
 But his own powers are insufficient to lift him up to God.
 We lack the wings needed to carry us to those heights.
 And yet, nothing else can satisfy man eternally, except being with God.
 An eternity without this union with God would be a punishment.
 Man cannot attain those heights on his own, yet he yearns for them.
 “Out of the depths I cry to you…” Only the Risen Christ can bring us to complete union with God, to the place where our own powers are unable to bring us.
 Truly Christ puts the lost sheep upon his shoulders and carries it home.
 Clinging to his Body we have life, and in communion with his Body we reach the very heart of God.
 Only thus is death conquered, we are set free and our life is hope.